Director of IT Systems

 Bianca S. Gerendas

 Bianca S. Gerendas is the Managing Director of the Vienna Reading Center.
 She completed Medical School in 2009 at the University of Heidelberg, Germany, where she in parallel obtained her Master of Science degree in Healthcare Management.
 Afterwards, Bianca Gerendas joined the VRC in 2010 first as a reader, later as a supervisor, and was responsible for Research and Development of the VRC since 2012.
-Since then, she also co-coordinates the young interdisciplinary OPTIMA Study Group, with the aim of individualized treatment for retinal diseases, based on automated image analysis and population based models from large-scale multimodal imaging data.
-The integration of OPTIMA developments into the VRC are her primary goals for the next years.
 Bianca Gerendas completed her doctoral thesis before joining the Medical University of Vienna in 2010 and is currently finishing her PhD in Medical Physics.
 She finished her Ophthalmology training in 2018 and is now a board certified ophthalmologist/retina specialist.
-Her primary research interests are in the field of retinal and choroidal imaging, AI-based image analysis and translational ophthalmic research in retinal diseases.
+Her primary research interests are in the field of retinal and choroidal imaging, image analysis and translational ophthalmic research in retinal diseases.
 In 2018, she also finished her habilitation (Assoc.
-Prof.) with the title "Imaging biomarkers, technology advances, big data and artificial intelligence: the future in ophthalmology
+Prof.).

 Director of Grading